LBL-EESA/TECA/doc/rtd/applications.rst

 --write_ivt
     when this flag is present IVT vector is written to disk with the result

+--dem arg
+    A teca_cf_reader regex identifying the file containing surface elevation field or DEM.

+--dem_variable arg (=Z)
+    Sets the name of the variable containing the surface elevation field

+--mesh_height arg (=Zg)
+    Sets the name of the variable containing the point wise vertical height in meters above mean sea level

+--ar_probability arg (=ar_probability)
+    Sets the name of the variable to store the computed AR probability mask in.

 --ar_weighted_variables arg
     An optional list of variables to weight with the computed AR probability.
 Each such variable will be multiplied by the computed AR probability, and written to disk as "NAME_ar_wgtd".